TanvyParate/interactive-galaxy-animation/README.md

 - **Twinkling Star Field**: Background stars with parallax and subtle twinkle effect.
 - **Custom Star Cursor**: A trail of glowing stars follows your cursor.
 - **Mouse Repel Effect**: Dots dynamically move away when the mouse approaches.
-- **Responsive Canvas**: The animation adapts to screen size changes.

 ---